onecommons/vesper/doc/source/spec.rst

 The above examples illustrate using MAYBE and OMITNULL on appreviated properties.
-Specifically `maybe property` is an abbreviation for  `'property' : maybe property` and `omitnull property` is an abbreviation for `omitnull 'property' : maybe property`.
+Specifically `maybe property` is an abbreviation for  `'property' : maybe property` and `omitnull property` is an abbreviation for `'property' : omitnull property`.

-`omitnull` must appear before the property name and takes effect when any property value expression returns null.
+`omitnull` must appear before the property name and omits the property whenever its value evaluates to null.
-For example, here's a silly query that has a "nullproperty" property with a constant value but it will never be included in the result because of the "omitnull".
+For example, here's a silly query that specifies a "nullproperty" property with a constant value but it will never be included in the result because of the "omitnull".

 .. code-block:: jsonql

- {displayname, omitnull "nullproperty" : null}
+ {displayname, "nullproperty" : omitnull null}

 .. raw:: html